junxit/us-congress-code/title-16/chapter-1/sec-410ddd.md

   - **(5)** *Other property, funds, and services* The Secretary may accept donated funds, property, and services to carry out this section.
 - **(f)** *General management plan* Not later than the end of the second fiscal year beginning after November 12, 1996, the Secretary shall submit to the Committee on Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a general management plan for the park and shall implement such plan as soon as practically possible.
 The plan shall be prepared in accordance with section 100502 of title 54 and other applicable law.
 - **(g)** *Authorization of appropriations*
-  - **(1)** *In general* Except as provided in paragraph (2), there are authorized to be appropriated such sums as may be necessary to carry out annual operations and maintenance with respect to the park and to carry out the activities under subsection (d) of this section.
+  - **(1)** *In general* Except as provided in paragraph (2), there are authorized to be appropriated such sums as may be necessary to carry out annual operations and maintenance with respect to the park and to carry out the activities under subsection (d).
   - **(2)** *Exceptions* In carrying out this section—
     - **(A)** not more than $5,000,000 may be appropriated for construction, restoration, and rehabilitation of visitor and interpretive facilities, and directional and visitor orientation signage;
     - **(B)** none of the funds authorized to be appropriated by this section may be used for the operation or maintenance of the Schooner Ernestina; and
-    - **(C)** not more than $50,000 annually of Federal funds may be used for interpretive and education programs for the Schooner Ernestina pursuant to cooperative agreements under subsection (e)(2) of this section.
+    - **(C)** not more than $50,000 annually of Federal funds may be used for interpretive and education programs for the Schooner Ernestina pursuant to cooperative agreements under subsection (e)(2).

 ## Source credit